Racing Bulls

-Racing Bulls S.p.A., competing as Visa Cash App Racing Bulls F1 Team (shortened to Racing Bulls or VCARB), is an Italian Formula One racing team and constructor that has been competing since the season.
+Racing Bulls S.p.A., competing as Visa Cash App Racing Bulls Formula One Team (shortened to Racing Bulls or VCARB), is an Italian Formula One racing team and constructor that has been competing since the season.
 It is one of two Formula One constructors owned by Austrian conglomerate Red Bull GmbH, the other being Red Bull Racing.
 The team is based in Faenza and has a base in Milton Keynes near its sister team.

 Known as Scuderia Toro Rosso from 2006 to 2019 and Scuderia AlphaTauri from 2020 to 2023, the team was rebranded to RB for the 2024 season, and then switched to Racing Bulls in 2025.

 The current CEO is Peter Bayer, and the team principal is Alan Permane.
 At the start of the 2024 season, the team retained incumbent drivers Daniel Ricciardo (Note: Ricciardo had already replaced Nyck de Vries at AlphaTauri during the 2023 season.) and Yuki Tsunoda from when it was known as AlphaTauri; Ricciardo was dropped after the 2024 Singapore Grand Prix and was replaced with Red Bull junior and reserve driver Liam Lawson.
 (Note: Lawson had already deputised for an injured Ricciardo during the 2023 season.)
 Lawson was promoted to the main Red Bull team for 2025, with Formula 2 graduate Isack Hadjar taking his place at Racing Bulls.
 Lawson was subsequently dropped from the Red Bull team after two races and returned to Racing Bulls, with Tsunoda promoted to the senior team.
 The team scored their first podium as Racing Bulls at the 2025 Dutch Grand Prix.

+As of 2026, Racing Bulls through its previous legacy lineages (Minardi, Toro Rosso and AlphaTauri) is the longest-surviving active Formula One team that never won a Drivers' or Constructors' World Championship title.